-South Texas College is part of the public university system and awards a bachelor’s of applied technology degree along with an associate’s in applied science, arts, and science.
-It offers over 100 degree and certificate programs and is headquarters for the North American Advanced Manufacturing Research and Education Initiative to train students in advanced manufacturing techniques.
-The school has an average student body size of 31,000 that’s spread across six different campuses.
+South Texas College is part of the public university system.
+The school awards a bachelor’s of applied technology degree along with an associate’s in applied science, arts, and science.
+It offers over 100 degree and certificate programs.
+Additionally, it is the headquarters for the North American Advanced Manufacturing Research and Education Initiative.
+This program trains students in advanced manufacturing techniques.
+The school has an average student body size of 31,000 at its six different campuses.

 2. Glendale Community College

-Glendale Community College offers a Registered Nursing program that’s approved by the California State Board of Registered Nursing.
+Glendale Community College offers a Registered Nursing program approved by the California State Board of Registered Nursing.
 It also offers an RN to BSN program and a Foreign Nurse Graduate program.
 Some of the classes in the program include pharmacology, mother-child health, medical-surgical nursing, and psychiatric.
 Students also undergo clinical experience to practice skills learned in the classroom.

-Glendale Community College (GCC) is part of the California Community Colleges System and offers associate’s in arts and sciences as well as certificate programs.
+Glendale Community College (GCC) is part of the California Community Colleges System.
+The school offers an associate in arts and sciences as well as certificate programs.
 Associate degrees for transfer are also available.
 The school prides itself on a wide array of educational offerings and offers credit for life experience.
 Its athletic teams participate in the California Community College Athletic Association.

 3. Houston Community College

-The Associate Degree Nursing Program at Houston Community College is an associate of applied science (AAS) in the study of nursing.
-Students who have no nursing experience can take the program in order to learn how to interact with patients, how to work with medical professionals, understand basic anatomy, and how to care for patients of all ages.
-Licensed Vocational Nurses with sufficient work experience can also enter the program to earn their AAS and take the NCLEX-RN exam.
+The program at Houston Community College is an associate of applied science (AAS) in the study of nursing.
+Students who have no nursing experience can take the program.
+They learn how to interact with patients, work with medical professionals, understand basic anatomy, and to care for patients of all ages.
+Licensed Vocational Nurses (LVNs) with sufficient work experience can also enter the program to earn their AAS and take the NCLEX-RN exam.

 4. North Central Texas College